zappajs/zappajs/docs/reference.md

       html: @zappa.adapter 'jade'

 As with `@engine`, this is not required if the file extension matches the template engine name, and the `.coffee` extension is already mapped to CoffeeCup.

+### @middleware

+Wraps a middleware function so that it supports both the Express API and the Zappa API:

+    # Middleware written using the Zappa API: must be wrapped
+    mw = @middleware ->
+      @locals.user = @query.user

+    # Middleware using the Express API: wrapping is optional
+    mw = (req,res,next) ->
+      res.locals.user = req.query.user

+    # Both can be used with `@use`
+    @use mw

+    # Or as inline middleware
+    @get '/user', mw, ->
+      @send @locals.user

+Alternatively you may

+    @enable 'magic middleware'

+in which case all middleware is automatically wrapped.

 ### @configure